angel1234-ship-it/Data-Analytics/README.md

 # ⚡FROM SPARK TO SURGE: EV GROWTH IN INDIA(2014–2023)

 This data analysis project explores the rise of Electric Vehicle (EV) adoption in India between 2014 and 2023, using a dataset that records **EV sales on the first day of each month** during this period.
-Explore the interactive dashboard on Tableau Public:
+Explore the project on Tableau Public:
 [View the full project on Tableau](https://public.tableau.com/app/profile/angel.francis7553/viz/EVTrendInIndia2014-2023/EVGrowth)
 ---